 8 As if the teacher heard Lori again, she said, "We are starting a new project this year in our greenhouse.
 We have worked with several varieties of fruits and vegetables that we can grow right here on the moon so that we can be more self-sufficient.
 This year we are working with a variety of apple trees that are columnar.
 They will not get as big as the trees you may be familiar with on Earth, but we hope our orchard will produce a fairly large crop of apples in a very small area since the trees have no side branches."

 9 Tim thought about that for a few seconds.
-He thought that would be very helpful on the ocean floor colony too.
 They grew a lot of their own food, but most of it was grown outside of the colony enclosure on the floor of the ocean.
 Apple trees wouldn't do well out there.